mitosisX/limekit-docs/source/getting-started.rst

 Head over to `our github repo <https://github.com/mitosisX/Limer-Limekit/>`_ to download :mod:`Limer`.

-There are :mod:`over 30 examples` prepared for your journey in Limekit, just click `here <https://github.com/mitosisX/limekit-ui-examples/>`_ to downlaod them
+There are :mod:`plenty of examples` prepared for your journey in Limekit, just click `here <https://github.com/mitosisX/limekit-demos/>`_ to download them.
+The ``2.0-examples`` folder holds the ones written against this version of the framework.

 .. note::